vesvalo/paysuper-payment-form/CONTRIBUTING.md

 # Contributing to PaySuper

 Thank you for your interest in contributing to PaySuper!
 We welcome everybody who wants to contribute healthily and constructively.
-To help us create a safe and positive community experience for all, we require all participants to adhere to the [Code of Conduct](CODE_OF_CONDUCT.md).
+To help us create a safe and positive community experience for all, we require all participants to adhere to [PaySuper Code of Conduct](https://github.com/paysuper/code-of-conduct/blob/master/README.md).

 This document guides you through the process of contributing to PaySuper overall and to this particular repository.

+If you find this project useful then please put a ⭐️ on it.
+It means a lot to us.

 ## Become a contributor